Sustainability

 Defining frameworks

-Verra, SBTi, SBTN, Gold Standard
+Verra, SBTi, SBTN, Gold Standard, GRI, ISSB

 Layers: L4

-How does your standard connect to outcomes?
+How does your standard connect to outcomeso

 CERTIFIER & VERIFIER